Generic Name and Formulations:

 As an adjunct to low-fat diet and other lipid-lowering treatments, including LDL apheresis where available, to reduce LDL-C, total cholesterol, apo B, and non-HDL-C in patients with homozygous familial hypercholesterolemia (HoFH).
 Limitations of use: not for patients with hypercholesterolemia who do not have HoFH.
 Effect on cardiovascular morbidity, mortality has not been determined.

 <18yrs: not established.

 Microsomal triglyceride transfer protein (MTP) inhibitor.

 Pregnancy (Cat.X).
-Concomitant moderate (eg, amprenavir, aprepitant, atazanavir, ciprofloxacin, crizotinib, darunavir/ritonavir, diltiazem, erythromycin, fluconazole, fosamprenavir, imatinib, verapamil) or strong (eg, boceprevir, clarithromycin, conivaptan, indinavir, itraconazole, ketoconazole, lopinavir/ritonavir, mibefradil, nefazodone, nelfinavir, posaconazole, ritonavir, saquinavir, telaprevir, telithromycin, voriconazole) CYP3A4 inhibitors.
+Concomitant moderate (eg, amprenavir, aprepitant, atazanavir, ciprofloxacin, crizotinib, darunavir/ritonavir, diltiazem, erythromycin, fluconazole, fosamprenavir, imatinib, verapamil) or strong (eg, boceprevir, clarithromycin, conivaptan, indinavir, itraconazole, ketoconazole, lopinavir/ritonavir, mibefradil, nefazodone, nelfinavir, posaconazole, ritonavir, saquinavir, telaprevir, telithromycin, tipranavir/ritonavir, voriconazole) CYP3A4 inhibitors.
 Moderate to severe hepatic impairment, active liver disease, unexplained persistent elevations of serum transaminases.

-Elevations in transaminases and increases in hepatic fat may occur; measure ALT, AST, alkaline phosphatase, total bilirubin before initiating therapy and then ALT, AST regularly and before any dose increase.
-Adjust dose if ALT or AST are ≥3xULN; discontinue if clinically significant liver toxicity.
+Elevations in transaminases and increases in hepatic fat may occur; measure ALT, AST, alkaline phosphatase, total bilirubin before initiating therapy, and then ALT, AST monthly or before any dose increase for 1st year; subsequently, at least every 3 months.
+Adjust dose if ALT or AST are ≥3xULN; discontinue if clinically significant liver injury, bilirubin ≥2xULN, or active liver disease occurs.
 Adhere to low-fat diet to reduce risk of GI effects.
 Galactose intolerance, Lapp lactase deficiency, glucose-galactose malabsorption: avoid.
 Chronic bowel or pancreatic diseases that predispose to malabsorption.
 Renal impairment.
-Females: use effective contraception.
-Nursing mothers: do not use.
+Females of reproductive potential: use effective contraception.
+Nursing mothers: not recommended.

 Juxtapid REMS Program: only certified providers and pharmacies may prescribe and distribute.